barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-I am a senior at the University of Texas at Austin studying aerospace engineering.
+I am a senior at the University of Texas studying aerospace engineering.

 I enjoy maps, planes, data, transportation, and coffee.